sunny0826/kubecm/docs/en-us/README.md

     delete      Delete the specified context from the kubeconfig help        Help about any command
     ls          List kubeconfig
-    merge       Merge the kubeconfig files in the specified directory namespace   Switch or change namespace interactively
+    merge       Merge multiple kubeconfig files into one namespace   Switch or change namespace interactively
     rename      Rename the contexts of kubeconfig
     switch      Switch Kube Context interactively